clamytoe/pyTrack/README.md

 Commands:
   add     Add a new project
-  remove  Remove the project by the entered ID reset   Reset the database select  Marks the given project ID as selected
+  gui     Start the program with a gui front end remove  Remove the project by the entered ID reset   Reset the database select  Marks the given project ID as selected